inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 3. Use a linter: A linter is a tool that analyzes code for potential errors and stylistic inconsistencies.
 It helps to ensure that the codebase follows coding standards and best practices.

+## Unit Tests

+This test verifies that the /current_time/ page returns the current time in Moscow.
+To run this test, you need to run the command:

+`python manage.py test myapp.tests.CurrentTimeTestCase`